shdown/luastatus/plugins/llamacxx/DEV_NOTES.md

 Without these features, it is just too easy to overlook a struct member that needs to be destructed in the function that destroys a struct, or to destruct a variable at the end of a function.

-Point number 2, but not point number 1, can be done with GNU C’s `__attribute__(__cleanup__)` extension, but we limit ourselves to standard C99 in this project.
+Point number 2, but not point number 1, can be done with GNU C's `__attribute__(__cleanup__)` extension, but we limit ourselves to standard C99 in this project.

 This plugin is especially in the need to such checks, so, in order to deliver the best-possible software to our users, we implemented a linter for C. It serves two purposes, matching the two nice-to-haves aboves:

-1. Check that, in a struct, the sets of “heavy”✱ fields that are (1) declared, (2) initialized, and (3) freed, match each other.
+1. Check that, in a struct, the sets of "heavy"✱ fields that are (1) declared, (2) initialized, and (3) freed, match each other.
-2. Check that, in a function, the sets of “heavy”✱ local variables that are (1) declared/initialized at the beginning, and (2) freed in the end, match each other.
+2. Check that, in a function, the sets of "heavy"✱ local variables that are (1) declared/initialized at the beginning, and (2) freed in the end, match each other.

-✱ “heavy” means requiring initialization and free-ing
+✱ "heavy" means requiring initialization and free-ing

 The linter is implemented in Python and is contained in the `UTILS` subdirectory.
-We call it “MLC” (for Memory Leak Checker).
+We call it "MLC" (for Memory Leak Checker).

 Struct-scope checks look like this: